OneMillionBytes/Ultrasonic/Readme.md

 ## How does it work?
 ### Starting the tigger
-The HC-SR04 starts in response to a falling edge whise level was HIGH for at least 10µs.
+The HC-SR04 starts in response to a falling edge whose has to be HIGH for at least 10µs.
 ```C
 HAL_GPIO_WritePin(TRIG_GPIO_Port, TRIG_Pin, GPIO_PIN_SET);
 osDelay(20);